-Security plays a vital role in any organization as it aggregates the alerts if there is some malpractice in the working environment.
-It comes with best practices or protocols which are necessary for the organization to run the entire infrastructure smoothly.
+Security is vital in any organization as it aggregates alerts if malpractice exists in the working environment.
+It comes with best practices or protocols necessary for the organization to run the entire infrastructure smoothly.

 AWS offers one such service w.r.t security named Security Hub.
-Security Hub, once enabled, will continuously scan the AWS accounts for configuration errors using various security standards and rolls up security check results at the account and multi-account level to understand your overall security state.
+Once enabled, Security Hub will continuously scan the AWS accounts for configuration errors using various security standards and roll up security check results at the account and multi-account level to understand your overall security state.

 It also uses summary dashboards and filtering rules to identify and prioritize which findings from AWS security services and partner security integrations are most important and require the most immediate attention.